Field Placement Sites

 Accepts MSW students

-This off-site program located at Science Parkway offers a group oriented treatment approach to patients 18-65 who have acute psychiatric symptoms but do not require inpatient treatment.
+This off-site program located at Brighton Business Center offers a group oriented treatment approach to patients 18-65 who have acute psychiatric symptoms but do not require inpatient treatment.
 For hospitalized patients preparing for discharge, the PHP can also assist in their transition back into the community by offering a higher level of outpatient care.
 Patients respond favorably to this day long program that provides individual therapy, group therapy and resource coordination and liaison.
 This program is considered an “inpatient unit without walls”.
 Patients who are treated in this program have a variety of psychiatric diagnoses.

 Accepts BSW and MSW students